madanyc/workfront-learn.en/help/enhanced-analytics/4-basic-navigation.md

 ---
-title: Basic Navigation
+title: Understand basic navigation
 description:  In this video, you will learn how to navigate to the [!UICONTROL Analytics] area and see an overview of the work charts and the people charts in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8724
 ---
-# Basic navigation
+# Understand basic navigation

 To navigate to [!UICONTROL Analytics] in the new Workfront experience, use the [!UICONTROL Main Menu] button.